natemac/batocera-service-sunshine-flatpak/README.md

-# batocera-service-sunshine-flatpak
+# batocera-service-sunshine-flatpak (v2)

-A drop‑in **Batocera service** that auto‑installs/updates Sunshine (Flatpak) and runs it headless with working audio.
+A drop-in **Batocera service** that auto-installs/updates Sunshine (Flatpak, system scope) and runs it headless with working audio.
 Put this script in `/userdata/system/services/` and enable it from Batocera’s Services menu.

 Repo script path: